Squirtle/lazy-newb-pack-qt/README.md

 Once you have downloaded and extracted the Windows version of the LNP, delete the Dwarf Fortress folder and replace it with a folder with the linux version of DF.
 The name of the folder has to contain the string 'Dwarf Fortress' (without quotes) to work.

-Then use the qmake && make && make clean command to compile the GUI, and copy the Lazy Newb Pack executable to the folder of the windows version of the LNP.
+Copy the Lazy Newb Pack executable to the folder of the windows version of the LNP.

 Goals
 -----